usnistgov/ARIAC/docs/competition/challenges.rst

 -----------------------------

 To detect a robot malfunction, the :abbr:`CCS (Competitor Control System)` needs a subscriber to the topic :red:`/ariac/robot_health` (`Robots.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Robots.msg>`_).
 The message contains Boolean-type fields which provide information on the health of the robots.
 A value of :yaml:`true` indicates that the robot is healthy and can be controlled by the :abbr:`CCS (Competitor Control System)`.
-A value of ``false`` indicates that the robot is malfunctioning and cannot be controlled by the :abbr:`CCS (Competitor Control System)`.
+A value of :yaml:`false` indicates that the robot is malfunctioning and cannot be controlled by the :abbr:`CCS (Competitor Control System)`.